abugher/fleet/ansible/roles/remote/README.txt

-It's a web based remote control.  mplayerd and pianobard should be running on the same host to receive commands from these scripts.
+It's a web based remote control.  mplayerd and pianobard should be running on the same host as the web server.

-Ideally, this can be split up into separate remote and display roles, so that the remote can run on some web server, and the display server can ... not have to be a web server.
+It might be neat to decouple the remote role from the display role, so they can be on different hosts, but right now they must be in the same place.

+There should really also be a "storage_client" role, or similar.
+Some of that functionality is in the remote role right now.